Skip to Content

 Who benefits most?

-Streaming is particularly valuable for people who enjoy music or podcasts, work in environments requiring phone calls or video conferences, or simply want the convenience of hands-free phone conversations.
+Streaming is especially useful for people who like music or podcasts, work in places where they need to make phone calls or video calls, or just want to be able to talk on the phone without using their hands.

-That said, streaming isn't essential for everyone.
-If you rarely use your phone for calls or don't listen to much audio content, it's a nice-to-have feature rather than a necessity.
+That being said, not everyone needs to stream.
+If you don't use your phone for calls very often or listen to a lot of audio content, this is a nice-to-have feature rather than a must-have.

 Battery life reality